 Our railways are plagued by delays, cancellations, constant overcrowding and hideous train conditions.
-Passengers are also paying more than ever but still arriving at their destination late and frustrated.
+Passengers are paying more than ever but still arriving at their destination late and frustrated.
 To make matters worse, recent timetable changes have caused even more disruption.
 It’s unacceptable.
 We deserve trains that run for passengers, not just the rail industry.
 Sign our petition to demand better rail services.

 We’ve been campaigning to make train companies to improve compensation arrangements for delayed passengers.
 We successfully convinced the government, regulator and train companies to clean up the compensation system.

 Passengers are suffering with rail services that don’t even deliver the basics.
 Enough is enough.
 We want:

 If you want rail services that finally deliver for their passengers, please sign our petition and share your nightmare train experiences.

 1. Use your Consumer Rights! – on 1 October 2016 the Consumer Rights Act was extended to cover train travel.
 If your journey hasn’t been delivered with reasonable care and skill you may be able to claim compensation.
 To help you navigate this process, you can use our free advice guide to explore a potential claim.

 2. Check if you can claim under Delay/Repay – for companies signed up to the Delay/Repay scheme there will be details on how to claim for delayed and cancelled trains on their website.